 “We learned that individual expertise did not distinguish people as high performers.
 What distinguished high performers were larger and more diversified personal networks.” —Rob Cross, et al (2004)

 In social networks, the optimal knowledge seeking strategy is cooperation — giving freely with no expectation of direct compensation.
 By contributing to our networks we increase our reputation and increase our connections.
 The network gives back to us.
 Meanwhile in work teams we are usually collaborating — working together for a common objective.
 In project teams we are focused on getting things done.

-Communities of practice provide the connective space between loose social networks and more tightly constrained work teams.
+Communities of practice, like the perpetual beta coffee club, provide the connective space between loose social networks and more tightly constrained work teams.
 Communities are not committees or project teams.
 People want to join communities of practice.
 Members feel affinity for their communities of practice.
 Communities of practice are centred on learning and improving as a professional.
 You know you are in a community of practice when it changes your practice.
 Communities of practice are becoming an essential component of getting knowledge work done.

 Organizations need to make time and space available for conversations inside teams, across teams, and outside the organization.
 They should find ways to capture some of the learning from communities and use it in work teams.
 Give each professional the latitude in determining what is best to share.
 Use different methods and tools for different communities and networks.
 Basically, provide a safe space for ideas to flow.

 Individual sense-making and sharing skills can be developed through personal knowledge mastery.
 PKM is a process of filtering from our networks and communities, creating individually and with our teams, and then discerning with whom and when to share.
 The next online workshop starts in January.